 If you’re looking for a healthier way to prepare your favorite foods, then using a high quality bamboo steamer can be a perfect addition to your kitchen.
 This type of cooking method doesn’t require hours of cooking time or prepping.
 Instead, you can enjoy cooking without oils, butter, or any other type of unhealthy additive.
 These multi-tiered, circular cooking utensils are also very beginner-friendly, so you don’t have to be a pro in the kitchen to enjoy a delicious homecooked meal.
+I mention “High-Quality” because I have found that some cheap steamers can leave a yucky wooden taste.
+Pay a few dollars more for a good one.

 If you’ve never used a bamboo steamer before, and you’re looking for a top of the line model to prepare fish, steamed veggies, dumplings, and more, then this buyer’s guide that I’ve created will help you choose the perfect model for your kitchen.
 I’ve also included six product recommendations.
 Each of these models scored high in a variety of areas including durability, efficiency, and overall quality.
 Below, you’ll find a comparison chart, where you’ll find each model’s best features and how they rated.